RDF Tutorial#

 • Click import

-• The data should be loaded within a second
+• The data should be loaded within a few minutes

 Enable autocomplete#